cheaterpen/Peter-Learns-Markdown/README.md

 ## Step 3: Install git

 You're reading this on Github.
 That works just fine, as does reading anything on the web.
-But given that you'll want to work with files inside your local filesystem eventually, it makes sense to transfer these instructions there.
+But given that you'll want to work with files inside your own local filesystem, it makes sense to transfer these instructions there.

 Rather than download them in the standard way (by clicking a download link, for example), or duplicate them using copy and paste, you'll use the program git to